articlesofapathy/articlesofapathy.github.io/_posts/2016-08-05-nations-will.markdown

 ---

-The July of 2016 was a time of great change for the Republic of Turkey, when the lord almighty had descended from his heavenly throne, and personally attended to the complete and utter cleansing of Central Anatolia from the vile things that once inhabited it.
+The July of 2016 was a time of great change for the Republic of Turkey, when the lord almighty had descended from his heavenly throne, and personally attended the complete and utter cleansing of Central Anatolia from the vile things that once inhabited it.